 How to Make a Bequest

-With the help of a lawyer, you can include language in your will or trust specifying a gift to be made to family, friends or the Delta Sigma Phi Foundation as part of your estate plan.
+Through our partnership with FreeWill, you can create your estate plan and plan your gift, entirely online, at no cost.
+FreeWill’s resource will help you include language in your will or trust specifying a gift to be made to family, friends, or the Delta Sigma Phi Foundation as part of your estate plan.

 Your Bequest Options